 PVGIS is a very useful calculator if you've already mastered the basics of solar energy.
 The level of technical detail and a myriad options can render it a powerful tool in the hands of a solar industry pro.
 The detailed calculations of solar radiation, the ability to analyze both grid-connected and off-grid PV systems and various analysis output options are all interesting features.

 However, both the user interface as well as the analysis results are not very accessible for most homeowners.
 Although the accompanying documentation covers many areas, the level of technical detail can be intimidating to many.
 Interpreting the analysis results is a challenge by itself, as some of the key metrics are hard to identify.
 For example, in order to find your annual total electricity generation, you have to scan to the end of the output table and determine which of the annual totals is the one that really matters.
 Another drawback is the limited geographical coverage.
 If your site is located outside Europe or Africa, you're out of luck: as we discussed above, PVGIS does not have global coverage.
 Putting the limited geographical coverage and the complicated user interface aside, one of the main drawbacks of PVGIS is the lack of financial metrics for PV systems.
 Without analyzing the economic benefits and costs of solar panels for homes, it's very difficult for homeowners to make a sound decision.

 With its global coverage and focus on financial metrics, Sunmetrix Discover can be a good alternative to PVGIS.
 If your site is within the coverage zone of PVGIS, we highly recommend that you compare the results of PVGIS with other alternatives as well.
 It is highly unlikely that different online solar calculators will give exactly the same results, but if they all point in the same direction, you will have more confidence in the results.
-Finally, homeowners interested in monitoring the changes in solar radiation over their sites may want to check out Sunmetrix Track.
+Finally, homeowners interested in an hour by hour comparison of their electricity generation and consumption should check out Sunmetrix GO.

 Sunmetrix Guide to